evkx/evkx.github.io/content/models/hyundai/kona/Kona_Long_Range/_index.md

 ## Performance

-The Hyundai Kona Long Range has a maximum power of 160 KW (218 hp/215 bhp) and a total torque of 255 nm (188 ft-lb).
-It can sprint from 0 to 100km/h (0 to 62mph) in 7.3 seconds and has a top speed of 185 km/h (115 mph).
+The Hyundai Kona Long Range offers modest performance with a maximum power of 160 kW (218 hp / 215 bhp) and a total torque of 255 Nm (188 ft-lb).
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 7.3 seconds and has a top speed of185 km/h (115 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging